 - The National Health and Medical Research Council (NHMRC) Dietary Guidelines for All Australians are based on the best available scientific evidence and provide information for health professionals and the general population about healthy food choices.
 The use of the guidelines encourages healthy lifestyles that will minimise the risk of the development of diet-related diseases within the Australian population.

 - Dietitians Australia (DA) is the national association of the profession, with branches in each state and territory.
-As well as supporting its members, DAA advocates for better food and improved health in order to reduce chronic disease in the Australian population.
+As well as supporting its members, DA advocates for better food and improved health in order to reduce chronic disease in the Australian population.

 - Food Standards Australia New Zealand is a bi-national Government agency with the responsibility to develop and administer the ‘Australia New Zealand Food Standards Code' which lists requirements for foods such as additives, food safety, labelling and genetically modified (GM) foods.

 - Healthy Weight Guide is an initiative of the Australian Government, Department of Health and Ageing.
 It provides information and advice on healthy body weight, healthy eating and physical activity.

 - Heart Foundation aims to save lives and improve health through funding cardiovascular research, providing guidelines for health professionals, informing the public and assisting people with cardiovascular disease.

 - Nutrition Australia is an independent, member organisation that aims to promote the health and well-being of all Australians.

 - Parents' Voice is an online network of parents, grandparents and guardians, who are interested in improving the food and physical activity environments of Australian children.
 It provides a forum for parents to voice their views and to collectively advocate for the improvement of children's food and physical activity environments.